The Academy of Country Music's multiple Entertainers

 All of that is in addition to the string of stirring

-anthems the duo has written for its own rocket ship ride to fame.
+anthems the duo wrote for its own rocket ship ride to fame.

 "Brand New Man," "My Next Broken Heart" and